capacitor-community/device/README.md

 ## About

-This plugin offers the API which has been removed from `@capacitor/device` plugin in v7.0 (getInfo() no longer returns diskFree, diskTotal, realDiskFree and realDiskTotal) as some apps still require this.
+This plugin offers the API which has been removed from `@capacitor/device` plugin in v7.0 (getInfo() no longer returns diskFree, diskTotal, realDiskFree and realDiskTotal).
 For more details also see https://capacitorjs.com/docs/updating/7-0#device

 This plugin contains code derived from or inspired by [@capacitor/device](https://github.com/ionic-team/capacitor-plugins/tree/main/device) plugin.
 Please note that it is a community plugin, not maintained by the Capacitor team.